-The following example shows a number of Kanban work items, one with three resources allocated to it and that are at varying stages of completion, represented by the green progress bars that show the percentage of the work completed.
+This example shows a number of Kanban work items, one with three resources allocated to it.
+The tasks performed by the resources are at varying stages of completion, represented by the green progress bars that show the percentage of the work completed.